nguni52/arbitrage/README.md

-# arbitrate-v1
+# arbitrage

-To build and run, on command line excute this line
+To build and run, on command line execute this line
-    ./gradlew build && java -jar build/libs/gs-consuming-rest-0.1.0.jar USD
+    ./run.sh USD
 where USD is the base currency of choice